Community Gardening and Agroforestry Facilitator

 • Promoting and training farmers in beekeeping;

-• Educating farmers and community groups on nutrition and nutrition-sensitive agricultural production.
+• Educating farmers and community groups on nutrition and nutrition-sensitive agricultural production;

 The Gambia has a short rainy season (3-4 months) and a long dry season.
 Most traditional agricultural activities are done during the short rainy season.
-Therefore, to enhance the productive capacity of a community, the project plan focuses on establishing and improving dry season vegetable gardens and tree nurseries.
+Therefore, to enhance the productive capacity of a community, the work of Volunteers focuses on establishing and improving dry season vegetable gardens and tree nurseries.
 Most farmers are highly skilled in field crop production, but may have less experience with these dry season activities, so Volunteers have a unique opportunity to have a substantial impact by helping community members appreciate and practice these new techniques in a sustainable manner.

 Malnutrition is common in The Gambia, especially among children and pregnant women.
 In addition to working with farmers to address this challenge by implementing nutrition-sensitive agricultural projects, Volunteers will work with mothers and children to improve nutrition education within their community.

 Volunteers may also work to promote and support beekeeping in their communities.
 Bees are essential for pollination and thus enhance gardening and farming efforts.
 Additionally, products made from beekeeping can be a source of income, and this income also inspires the new beekeepers to protect existing trees and woodlots which house the hives.

 Peace Corps The Gambia promotes gender awareness and girls’ education and empowerment.
 Volunteers will receive training on gender challenges in the country and will have the opportunity to implement gender-related activities that are contextually appropriate.
 During service, Volunteers will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.